root202/squat-machine/README.md

     Run `docker-compose run --service-ports kniebeugen_folter:latest <args here>` instead of good-ole `docker-compose up `
+- Q: What is this for?

+    Figure it out, it's right there IN THE SOURCE. :)

 # Notes
 - There are a bunch of edge cases I don't feel like testing (and general things), like: